 In 2014, Daniel finished his first narrative feature, Sunset Edge.
 A lush mash-up in a Southern Gothic tradition, the film captures the vivid and sometimes violent deconstruction of traditional meaning-systems in the American South as witnessed by its disaffected youth.
 Sunset Edge had its world premiere at Museum of The Moving Image in New York City.
 Kino Lorber Cinema released the film in 2015.

 Garden of the Peaceful Dragon (2016), Daniel’s third feature documentary is an intimate and transformative portrait of an elderly African-American veteran who occupies an abandoned piece of government property in Hawaii.
 The film premiered at the Harlem International Film Festival as the opening night feature and won the Best Documentary award.
-The film will be released by Cavu Pictures.
+The film will be released by Quickflix.

 Moss, Daniel’s latest narrative feature boasts an entire cast discovered by Daniel, including newcomer Mitchell Slaggert who was signed with WME shortly after filming his debut role as “Moss”.
 The film explores death and isolation in rural America, the creation of “outsider art”, gender roles of traditional folklore and the psychedelic experience as a rite of passage.